Holistic Educators at OISE/UT

 This workshop will explore a unique methodology that combines arts-based data analysis and contemplative practice.
 Reflecting in part on a practitioner research study that asks, “what happens when student teachers are invited to learn about trans/gender diverse identities through a creative exploration of their own relationship to identity+change”, we will consider how Contemplative Arts Based Data Analysis (CABDA) can support teachers/researchers whose work connects deeply with personal life experiences.
 Using mixed-media art layered with academic writing, I will share visual examples of how CABDA informs me as a researcher who is transgender, and who also facilitates sexual/gender diversity education for teachers.
 In the second part of this workshop, we will work through a few interactive practices together, and then take time to reflect on the role of personal story, memory and emotion in qualitative research.

-a visual artist, elementary school teacher and PhD candidate.
-They taught
+elementary school teacher and PhD candidate.
+They taught junior kindergarten

-and Teacher Development at the Ontario Institute for Studies in Education,
+at the Ontario Institute for Studies in Education, University of Toronto.

-University of Toronto. benjamin has written and illustrated curriculum
+benjamin has written and illustrated curriculum materials for teachers

-materials for teachers on topics of sustainable community building, all-gender
+on topics of sustainable community building, all-gender inclusion and arts-based

-opportunities are offered to teachers; making room for heart-based processing
+to teachers; making room for heart-based processing alongside social and

 Tami Rankin - Exploring the